Kate MacLeod’s biblio-folk

 What’s always grabbed me most about Kate MacLeod’s guitar finger-picking style is the casual intimacy shared between her fingertips and the guitar strings.
 She will barely touch the instrument and it will ring like a bell.
 And then there’s her voice and her songwriting.
 But I’m getting ahead of myself.

-Kate's been all over the Utah music map for some time, of course, and I must admit it has dumbfounded many of us among Utah's musically-active tribe why she hasn't achieved national recognition and success similar to that of Emmylou Harris, Nanci Griffith and Patty Griffin.
+Kate’s been all over the Utah music map for some time, of course, and I must admit it has dumbfounded many of us among Utah’s musically-active tribe why she hasn’t achieved national recognition and success similar to that of Emmylou Harris, Nanci Griffith and Patty Griffin.
+You could even toss Joni Mitchell and Joan Baez into the mix.

 Not that she isn’t quite well-known to fellow musicians and songwriters whose art is expressed through the many sub-genres of folk music.
 An accomplished fiddle player with a style that evolved both traditionally and classically, MacLeod’s music sensibility has long been on the lam from the ordinary.